 9. Sugar increases hyperactivity in children

 Refined sugars enter the bloodstream quickly, producing rapid fluctuations in blood glucose levels that trigger adrenaline and make children more active.
-Consider more kid friendly gluten free snacks to help avoid this.
+Consider more kid friendly snacks to help avoid this.

 10. Sugar can affect your cholesterol